Statsomat/BayesTwoProp/documents/Content.md

 -	GitHub und GitHuB Desktop

--	Evaluation by statistics of contributions (commits, additions, deletions, comments, pull requests)
+-	Evaluation by statistics of contributions (commits, additions, deletions, comments, pull requests).
+Each issue needs a developer and a tester.

 -	Installation: Download and Install GitHub Desktop, clone GitHub repository.